 Actions for Personal Injuries/Property Damage.
 As of December 31, 2022, MTA Metro-North Railroad had an active inventory of approximately 360 personal injury claims and lawsuits arising out of the operation and administration of MTA Metro-North Railroad, of which 178 were the result of claims filed by employees pursuant to FELA, and approximately 182 were claims filed by third parties.
 Also, as of that date, there were no pending property damage cases.
 With respect to claims for personal injury arising from the December 1, 2013 derailment of a southbound MTA Metro-North Railroad train north of the Spuyten Duyvil station in the Bronx, MTA Metro-North Railroad has exhausted its self-insured retention of \$10 million and FMTAC has reimbursed MTA Metro-North Railroad \$50 million.
-Amounts incurred in excess of the \$10 million self-insured retention with respect to such Spuyten Duyvil claims are covered under an allagency excess liability policy insured by FMTAC for \$50 million per occurrence.
+Amounts incurred in excess of the \$10 million self-insured retention with respect to such Spuyten Duyvil claims are covered under an all-agency excess liability policy insured by FMTAC for \$50 million per occurrence.
 Additionally, MTA maintains \$350 million in liability coverage through the commercial insurance markets that is in excess of the \$50 million coverage layer provided by FMTAC.

 Valhalla Law Suits.
 An incident occurring on February 3, 2015, when an MTA Metro-North Railroad Harlem Line train struck an automobile in a highway-rail grade crossing between the Valhalla and Hawthorne stations, has resulted in assertion of personal injury claims against the railroad.
 The driver of the automobile and five passengers on the train were killed.
 A number of passengers, and the train engineer, were injured.
 The NTSB adopted its report on the causes of the accident on July 25, 2017, finding that the probable cause of the accident was the driver of the automobile, for undetermined reasons, moving the vehicle on to the tracks while the Commerce Street highway-railroad grade crossing warning system was activated, into the path of the MTA Metro-North Railroad train.
 Contributing to the severity of the accident was the third rail penetrating the passenger compartment of the lead passenger railcar and the post-accident fire.
-While there is no indication from the NTSB's findings that MTA Metro-North Railroad, many of which name other defendants as well.
-Notwithstanding MTA Metro-North Railroad's position that it has no responsibility for this incident, if plaintiffs are successful in their claims against MTA Metro-North Railroad, damages could exceed the self-insured retention and impact the FMTAC and excess layers of insurance.
+While there is no indication from the NTSB's findings that MTA Metro-North Railroad was at fault in connection with this incident, 37 lawsuits have been filed to date against MTA Metro-North Railroad, many of which name other defendants as well.
+Notwithstanding MTA Metro-North Railroad, damages could exceed the self-insured retention and impact the FMTAC and excess layers of insurance.